Nonlinear interaction of three impulsive gravitational waves II: the wave estimates: Basic energy estimates and commutator estimates

-The first estimate (Proposition~\ref{prop:EE}) applies only to compactly supported functions (so that weights can be ignore), and allows for localization in the $u_k$ variable.
-The second estimate (Proposition~\ref{prop:EE.weighted}) is a weighted estimate for general (not necessarily compactly supported) functions which does not allows for $u_k$-localization\footnote{One could combines to the two energy estimates to obtain a more general proposition, incorporating both weights and $u_k$-localization.
+The first estimate (Proposition~\ref{prop:EE}) applies only to compactly supported functions (so that weights can be ignored), and allows for localization in the $u_k$ variable.
+The second estimate (Proposition~\ref{prop:EE.weighted}) is a weighted estimate for general (not necessarily compactly supported) functions which does not allows for $u_k$-localization\footnote{One could combine the two energy estimates to obtain a more general proposition, incorporating both weights and $u_k$-localization.
 We will not need such a general statement, and therefore only prove the easier estimates.}.

 The following is the first general energy estimate. \begin{proposition} Given $k\in \{1,2,3\}$, any $T\in [0, T_B)$ and any $-\infty\leq U_0< U_1\leq +\infty$, define